Fantrax DGW-33 Player Picks

 Gabriel Martinelli (AST vs SOU, SOU vs NEW, $7.45)

-Arsenal have been struggling recently, throwing away their games in-hand, but otherwise they had been on good form and will be looking to bounce back quickly.
-It’s a good time to face Southampton who lost 6-0 last time out and Martinelli has been electric in recent times and is half the price of Saka.
+Arsenal has been struggling recently, throwing away games in-hand, but otherwise the Gunners had been in good form, so they’ll look to bounce back quickly.
+It’s a good time to face Southampton who lost 6-0 last time out, and Martinelli has been electric in recent times at is half the price of Saka.

 ~

-A poor result against Everton last time out but Fernandes & Co will have a perfect opportunity to bounce back against bottom-placed Norwich.
+A poor result against Everton last time out, but Fernandes & Co will have a perfect opportunity to bounce back against bottom-place Norwich.
 The Red Devils then face a tough fixture against Liverpool.

 ~